SwiftGGTeam/the-swift-programming-language-in-chinese/Sources/TSPL/TSPL.docc/LanguageGuide/Extensions.md

 # Extensions

-Add functionality to an existing data type.
+Add functionality to an existing type.

 *Extensions* add new functionality to an existing class, structure, enumeration, or protocol type.